sefunmi4/ethos/README.md

 ## 📖 About

 Ethos is a decentralized platform designed for modern adventurers, creators, and freelancers to transform problems into collaborative quests.
-Whether you're facing personal challenges, freelance gigs, or global issues—Ethos enables you to log, track, and solve them through community-driven effort and structured teamwork.
+Whether you're facing personal challenges, freelance gigs, or global issues—Ethos enables you to log, track, and solve them through community-driven effort and layoutd teamwork.

 The platform evolves traditional problem-posting into a full ecosystem of: